mattvenn/tt06-analog-r2r-dac/LOG.md

+# Wed 28 Feb 17:42:48 CET 2024

+LVS work in progress.
+In the mag directory:

+1. run lvs.sh  - this runs the extract_forlvs.tcl script, getting a spice file with no Rs or Cs
+2. run netgen.sh - this runs netgen with the full_lvs.netgen script.
+This tries to compare the extracted lvs spice to the schematic (verilog + xschem spice)

 # Wed 28 Feb 14:36:01 CET 2024

 Feedback from Harald Pretl: Resistors should be larger than the Ron of the MOSFETs, so that R2R action is dominated by the poly resistors, not the MOSFET.
 I suggest 10kOhm and higher.